Miller Nash LLP,

 • Passport number or other identification number issued by the United States

-• Account number or credit card number or debit card number in combination with any required security code, access code, or password that would permit access to an Oregon resident’s financial account, or any other information or combination of information that a person reasonably knows or should know would permit access to the consumer’s financial account
+• Financial account number or credit card number or debit card number in combination with any required security code, access code, or password that would permit access to an Oregon resident’s financial account, or any other information or combination of information that a person reasonably knows or should know would permit access to the consumer’s financial account

 • Biometric data from automatic measurements of a consumer’s physical characteristics, such as an image of a fingerprint, retina or iris, that are used to authenticate the consumer’s identity in the course of a financial or other transaction

-• A consumer’s health insurance policy number or health insurance subscriber identification number in combination with any other unique identifier that a health insurer uses to identify the consumer
+• a consumer’s health insurance policy number or health insurance subscriber identification number in combination with any other unique identifier that a health insurer uses to identify the consumer

-• Any information about a consumer’s medical history or mental or physical condition or about a health care professional’s medical diagnosis or treatment of the consumer
+• any information about a consumer’s medical history or mental or physical condition or about a health care professional’s medical diagnosis or treatment of the consumer

 (2) A user name or other means of identifying a consumer for the purpose of permitting access to the consumer's account, together with any other method necessary to authenticate the user name or means of identification.

-Personal Information also includes any Personal Information data element or any combination of the Personal Information data elements without the consumer's user name, or the consumer's first name or first initial and last name if encryption, redaction, or other methods have not rendered the data element or combination of data elements unusable and the data element or combination of data elements would enable an individual to commit identity theft.
+Personal information also includes any personal information data element or any combination of the personal information data elements without the consumer's user name, or the consumer's first name or first initial and last name if encryption, redaction, or other methods have not rendered the data element or combination of data elements unusable and the data element or combination of data elements would enable an individual to commit identity theft.

 If the number of residents affected exceeds 250, the Oregon Attorney General must be informed.

-The following restrictions apply to the international transfer of personal data / information:
+What restrictions apply to the international transfer of personal data / information?

 Do the data protection laws in this jurisdiction have “extra-territorial effect” (i.e. do they apply to organisations outside this jurisdiction)?

-The following rules specifically deal with marketing:
+What rules specifically deal with marketing?

 ORS 646.607: Prohibits the use of “unconscionable tactic[s] in connection with selling, renting or disposing of real estate, goods or services, or collecting or enforcing an obligation.”